 Edited with David Morley, this book is a festschrift for Eric Trist and his years at York University from 1977 – 1985.
 It consists of 18 papers from his colleagues reflecting on his impact on their work and lives.
 Eric’s work in action research and action learning is foundational to organizational studies of turbulent change.
 The Epilogue by the authors draws out the book’s themes in relation to Eric’s agendas and their sustaining import for future systems change.
 Available from susan-at-the-coaching-project-dot-com.

 The monographs are subject areas that have interested me over the years, too long for blogs and to short for books.
 They are available through TCP Publications.

 A travelblog of journeys around the world with reflections on home and its meanings and meanderings.
 My interests in home and travel combine in this collection of 75 posts exploring what home signifies, especially when viewed from the perspective of the Other.

 A report on the series of weekend workshops exploring the meta-problems we face and searching for pathways of change.
 This summary was created after the second OWD process and was the prototype for the weekend workshops to follow, focused on awareness-based change in its many dimensions.

 Coaches as Leaders: A Call for Social Action

 This monograph is a challenge to coaches to step into their role in leadership of change at the social level.
 It asks: Do we have the capacity, the willingness, the commitment, to lead in this way?
-It suggest coaching can be a social movement and coaches are perfectly suited to engage in leadership at the social level.
+It suggests coaching can be a social movement and coaches are perfectly suited to engage in leadership at the social level.